rosesilver/ArkLib/README.md

 ## Roadmap

-See [ROADMAP (somewhat outdated)](./ROADMAP.md), and the list of issues.
+See the list of issues and a somewhat outdated [ROADMAP](./ROADMAP.md).

 We welcome outside contributions to the library!
-If you're interested in working on any of the items mentioned in the list of issues or the roadmap, please contact [the authors](mailto:qvd@andrew.cmu.edu) or open a new issue.
+If you're interested in working on any of the items mentioned in the list of issues or the roadmap, please join the Verified zkEVM Telegram group, contact [the authors](mailto:qvd@andrew.cmu.edu), or open a new issue.